Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Introduction

-admits many projective toroidal compactifications with mild singularities, however one can choose one $\overline{\mathcal{F}}_{\Lambda_h}$ with at worst canonical singularities, cf. \cite{GHS07}*{Theorem 2}.
+admits many projective toroidal compactifications with mild singularities, however, by \cite{GHS07}*{Theorem 2} one can choose one $\overline{\mathcal{F}}_{\Lambda_h}$ with at worst canonical singularities.
 Taking a resolution of singularities of $\overline{\mathcal{F}}_{\Lambda_h}$ yields a smooth projective model $\overline{Y}$ of $\mathcal{F}_{\Lambda_h}$.
 Showing that the relevant moduli spaces are of general type thus amounts to showing that there is an abundance of holomorphic pluri-canonical forms on $\overline{Y}$.